1. ICILS

 What ICILS Measures

-The International Computer and Information Literacy Study (ICILS), a computer-based international assessment of 8th-grade students, was first conducted in 2013 by the International Association for the Evaluation of Educational Achievement (IEA) and was conducted again in 2018.
-The ICILS assessment framework, updated for each assessment cycle, provides a description of the field and the constructs to be measured.
+The International Computer and Information Literacy Study (ICILS), a computer-based international assessment of 8th-grade students, was first conducted in 2013 by the International Association for the Evaluation of Educational Achievement (IEA) and was conducted again in 2018 and 2023.
+The ICILS assessment framework, updated for each assessment cycle, provides a description of the field and the constructs measured.
 It outlines the design and content of the measurement instruments and describes how measures generated by those instruments relate to the constructs.
-The ICILS 2018 framework includes two dimensions of an individual’s skills with information communications technologies.
-The first dimension, computer and information literacy (CIL), focuses on understanding computer use, gathering information, producing information, and communicating digitally.
-The second dimension, computational thinking (CT), focuses on conceptualizing problems and operationalizing solutions.
-The ICILS 2023 framework, which is based on the ICILS 2018 framework, is currently being updated to guide the development of ICILS 2023.
+The ICILS 2023 Framework includes two domains of an individual’s skills with information communications technologies (ICT): computer and information literacy (CIL), which focuses on understanding computer use, gathering information, producing information, and communicating digitally, and computational thinking (CT), which focuses on conceptualizing problems and operationalizing solutions.

 • What variations in students’ CIL and/or CT skills exist within and across countries?

-• What aspects of schools and countries are related to students’ CIL and/or CT skills?
+• How is CIL and/or CT education implemented across countries, and what school and country characteristics are related to students’ CIL and/or CT skills?

 • What are the relationships between students’ levels of access to, familiarity with, and self-reported proficiency in using computers and their CIL and/or CT skills?

-• What is the association between students’ CIL and CT skills?
+• What is the association between students’ CIL and CT, and how has this changed since 2018?

-Computer and Information Literacy (CIL) is defined in the ICILS 2018 Assessment Framework as “an individual’s ability to use computers to investigate, create, and communicate in order to participate effectively at home, at school, in the workplace, and in society” (Fraillon et al. 2018).
-This definition relies on and brings together technical competence (computer literacy) and intellectual capacity (conventional literacies, including information literacy) to achieve a highly context-dependent communicative purpose that presupposes and transcends its constituent elements.
+Computer and information literacy (CIL) is defined in the ICILS 2023 Assessment Framework as “an individual’s ability to use computers to investigate, create, and communicate in order to participate effectively at home, at school, in the workplace, and in society.”
+This definition relies on and brings together technical competence (computer literacy) and intellectual capacity (conventional literacies, including information literacy), both of which are necessary to navigate a digital environment.

 CLOSE

 The CIL proficiency levels were established in 2013 after consideration of the content and difficulty of the test items.
-The item content and relative difficulty were analyzed to identify themes of content and process that could be used to characterize the different ranges, or levels, on the CIL achievement scale.
+The items and relative difficulty were analyzed to identify themes of content and process that could be used to characterize the different levels on the CIL achievement scale.
 This process was performed iteratively until each level showed distinctive characteristics, and the progression from low to high achievement across the levels was clear.
-The level boundaries—set at 407, 492, 576, and 661 scale points out of 700 total—form four proficiency levels.
+The level boundaries—set at 407, 492, 576, and 661 scale points—form four proficiency levels.
 Student scores below 407 scale points indicate CIL proficiency below the lowest level targeted by the assessment instrument.
-The CIL proficiency levels did not change from 2013 to 2018.
+The CIL proficiency levels did not change from 2013 to 2023.

 CLOSE